geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 ![Approved and candidate OGC API standards](assets/images/ogcapis.png)

+#### OGC API Roadmap

+The [OGC Standards Roadmap](https://agora.ogc.org/roadmap) highlights the current and planned standards efforts as well as related extensions to those standards.
+The Roadmap is useful for planning new functionality to users, as well as software implementation.

+!!! note
+    The OGC Standards Roadmap provides a status and timeline on all OGC standards.
+To filter the Roadmap on OGC APIs only, use the "Filter by title, repo, label..." text box (top left) and filter on "OGC API"

 #### OGC APIs supported by pygeoapi

 pygeoapi implements numerous OGC API standards and draft standards.
 In addition, it is compliance certified and even a Reference Implementation (RI) for some of them.
 Compliance certification is important to remove interoperability risks.
 RI are always compliance certified.
 From OGC [Compliance Testing Program Policies & Procedures 08-134r11](https://docs.ogc.org/pol/08-134r11.html#toc26):